 Epi-pen - Any member of staff can administer an epi-pen in an emergency.
 The pen (cap off) should be pushed against the child's thigh, through clothing if necessary.
 The pen should be held for a count of 10 seconds before being withdrawn.
 Ambulances must be called for a child who may require an epi-pen.

-Defibrillator - The medical office holds the defibrillator for the site.
+Defibrillator - The school holds two defibrillators on site one outside the Medical Room and one outside the Sports Hall.
 Staff are trained in the use of this on an annual basis.
 The following staff are identified as first call users:

-Ali Angus - Site Manager (trained First Responder) Lynda Jackson - Business Manager
+Ali Angus - Site Manager (trained First Responder) Lynda Jackson - Director of HR and Compliance Sian Beswick - Director of Finance and Operations